 Commercial Cheap Litter Box Deodorizer

-Regular, cheap cat litter does not deodorize for long and you will spend a lot of money for 'the best' litters on the market.
-These bags make all sorts of promises and very few of them live up to the hype.
-They can also cost a small fortune and if you have more than one cat, that can add up.
+Regular, cheap cat litter does not deodorize for long and you will spend a lot of money on the best litters on the market.
+These companies make all sorts of promises, and very few of them live up to the hype.
+They can also cost a small fortune, and if you have more than one cat, that can add up.